daveyherrera/bb-help-browser-checker/README.md

 I also set to undefined the vrowser name when there browserName is false.

+### Messages

+The basic structure of this object is:

+en: {. // Indicates the language
+    browserNameUnsupported: "Your browser is not supported", // Message when browser name is not supported
+    browserSupported: "SUPPORTED", // Message when browser is supported
+    browserUnsupported: "NOT SUPPORTED", // Message when browser is not supported
+    browserPopUpsAllowed: "Pop-up blocker is disabled", // Message when popups are allowed
+    browserPopUpsBlocked: "Pop-up blocker is blocking new windows", // Message when popups are blocked
+    browserCookiesAllowed: "Enabled", // Message when browser cookies are allowed
+    browserCookiesBlocked: "Disabled", // Message when browser cookies are blocked
+    operatingSystem: "The operating system is ", // Message to indicate the OS name
+    language: "The browser language is", // Message of the language of the browser }

+This object will allow updates for future languages, references and maintenance.

 ### Browser Object

 Will describe each attribute:

    * validBrowsers: contains the object browserValidation
-   * nameAndVersion: returns the full browser name and version or not a valid browser if it is not valid
+   * nameAndVersion: returns the full browser name and version (truthy) or false if it is not valid
    * platform: it calls navigator.platform
    * userAgent: calls again navigator.userAgent
    * language: extracts from language.navigator the first two letters of the result and compares them to a listOfSupportedLanguages that is generated based on the messages object, if the user's language does not exist on messages, it defaults to english